-- 3) Dowels (reinforcement bar) must be - 1) inserted into the pre-curb after application of the membrane flashing. - 2) waterproofed in their final position, where they penetrate the pre-curb, using either a reinforced 2-part liquid membrane flashing or two (2) applications of a single-component liquid membrane flashing (fully cured between coats), - applied to properly prepared surfaces. - in keeping with the application standards in 11.3.3.3 Liquid Membrane Flashing for 2-part reinforced liquid membrane flashing, or the manufacturer's instructions for singlecomponent liquid membrane flashing. - 3) applied no less than 50 mm (2") on vertical surfaces and in a radius around the base of each dowel. - 4) Structural planters and water features must be waterproofed on the inside with a fully-adhered membrane that terminates on the inside vertical surface of the planter at least 100 mm (4") above the level of soil, growing medium or water, or at the outside edge of the top surface of the planter or water feature wall. - 5) Membranes must be terminated in keeping with the Standards in 11 DRAINS and PENETRATIONS, and protected with metal reglet or cap flashings in keeping with 13 METAL FLASHINGS. - 6) A membrane integrity scan and any resulting repairs must be undertaken before the membrane is covered or submerged.
+- 4) Dowels (reinforcement bar) must be - 1) inserted into the pre-curb after application of the membrane flashing. - 2) waterproofed in their final position, where they penetrate the pre-curb, using either a reinforced 2-part liquid membrane flashing or two (2) applications of a single-component liquid membrane flashing (fully cured between coats), - 1) applied to properly prepared surfaces. - in keeping with the application standards in 11.3.3.3 Liquid Membrane Flashing for 2-part reinforced liquid membrane flashing, or the manufacturer's instructions for singlecomponent liquid membrane flashing. - 3) applied no less than 50 mm (2") on vertical surfaces and in a radius around the base of each dowel. - 5) Structural planters and water features constructed on pre-curbs must be waterproofed on the inside with a fully-adhered membrane that terminates on the inside vertical surface of the planter at least 100 mm (4") above the level of soil, growing medium or water, or at the outside edge of the top surface of the planter or water feature wall. - 6) Membranes must be terminated in keeping with the standards in Part 11 DRAINS and PENETRATIONS and protected with metal reglet or cap flashings in keeping with Part 13 METAL FLASHINGS. - 7) A membrane integrity scan and any resulting repairs must be undertaken before the membrane is covered or submerged.